What Is Schwarzbier?

 We’ll just say: Although nowhere near as popular as American IPAs, schwarzbiers deserve a place in the American craft beer iconography.

-Lukey says that in Eventide’s taproom, Midnight Hour is often met with reluctance at first.
+Lukey says Midnight Hour often meets reluctance initially in Eventide’s taproom.
 Folks ask: What is that?
-“But then they try it and it’s an unexpected surprise,” says Lukey.
+“But then they try it, and it’s an unexpected surprise,” says Lukey.
 “People want to go into crazy quad hazies with high density, high charge, Phantasm and Incognito, but there is something elegant in the simplicity of the style.”

 Hughes notes she doesn’t see the popularity of hazies going anywhere, “but I do see a shift for a lot of consumers who want something different.
 They don’t want to go to a taproom and see a bunch of IPAs.
 They want to see two or three and have options for when they’re tired of drinking them.”

-A schwarzbier is perfect to rotate into the taplist.
+A schwarzbier is perfect for rotating into the taplist.
 “If you have a stout, it’s too heavy,” says Hughes.
-“A schwarzbier can be something dark, but still light that they can latch onto and not feel overwhelmed by an adjunct or big imperial bomb.”
+“A schwarzbier can be something dark but still light that they can latch onto and not feel overwhelmed by an adjunct or big imperial bomb.”

 The Best Schwarzbiers to Try Right Now